dr-polachan/Embedded-Systems-by-Dr.-Polachan/Code Examples/PSoC-5 Lab Book/freeRTOS Examples/freertos_mutex.cydsn/README.md

-# freertos_tasks
+# freertos_mutex

 Description
-- A PSoC FreeRTOS example that demonstrates running tasks
+- A PSoC FreeRTOS example that demonstrates using a mutex to protect a shared resource between two or more tasks.

 What’s included
 - freertos_mutex.cydsn — PSoC Creator workspace/project.